lqc/thinkcspy/source/conditionals.rst

 -----------------

-Each of the six relational operators has a logical opposite: for example, suppose you can get a driving licence when your age is greater or equal to 17, you can *not* get the driving licence when you are less than 17.
+Each of the six relational operators has a logical opposite: for example, suppose we can get a driving licence when our age is greater or equal to 17, we can *not* get the driving licence when we are less than 17.

 Notice that the opposite of ``>=`` is ``<``.